simonakom/movie-actor-api-postgreeDB/README.md

 DB_NAME=movies_actors_management
 ```
 - Replace `your_postgres_username` and `your_postgres_password` with your actual PostgreSQL username and password.
-- Ensure to require and configure dotenv at the top of the `app.js` file:
+- Ensure to require and configure ".env" at the top of the `app.js` file:
 `require('dotenv').config();`

-- Updated app.js with PostgreSQL integration
-    - app.js already updated
+10. In the `app.js` file, which is in this repository, you will find the updated code with integration to PostgreSQL.

 ## Run